flutter/website/src/cookbook/effects/shimmer-loading.md

 returned from the `shaderCallback`.

-This is a big step in the right direction, but there’s a problem with this gradient display.
+This is a big step in the right direction, but there's a problem with this gradient display.
 Each `CircleListItem` widget and each `CardListItem` widget displays a new version of the gradient.
 For this recipe, the entire screen should